platformsh/platformsh-docs/docs/src/guides/django/local/docker-compose.md

     platform merge sanitize-non-prod
     ```

-Once the script is merged into production, every non-production environment created on Platform.sh - and the local environments contributors work from - will contain sanitized data free of your users' PII.
+Once the script is merged into production, every non-production environment created on Platform.sh - and the local environments contributors work from - contains sanitized data free of your users' PII (Personally Identifiable Information).